 In the course of this article, we would work on turning the usual salmon fillet into furikake.
-The finished result will be nicely dried flakes that can be mixed with others ingredients and/or seasoning or just go as-is on top of rice/pasta.
+The finished result will be nicely dried flakes that can be mixed with other ingredients and/or seasoning or just go as-is on top of rice/pasta.

-First, you would have to pick up some salmon fillets at the grocery store or local fish monger.
+First, you would have to pick up some salmon fillets at the grocery store or local fishmonger.
 Make sure that they are fresh and free of those old fishy smell.
 One more thing is, to ask if they can get the skin off for you, otherwise, a sharp chef knife with some time & patient will do.

 After steaming, fluffing with a fork or potato smasher is necessary.
 Don’t skip this step or you won’t be able to correct it after the whole thing is drying.
-I once put a whole tray of unfluffed salmon into my food dehydrator, and guess what, they all so rock hard that I can’t do anything except for grinding into seasoning.
+I once put a whole tray of unfluffed salmon into my food dehydrator, and guess what, they all so rock hard that I can’t do anything except for grinding into the seasoning.

 Oh well, fluff your fish good to avoid all the frustration later.
 Now, many of you would have tempted to just throw these into a food dehydrator, but I would say a good spatula and wok over medium heat give you better control on the dryness.
 Not to mention that you can also fluff and break clumps along the process if any still existing.
-About 30-40 minutes of constant stirring, fluff and breaking clumps is what you’ll need.
+About 30-40 minutes of constant stirring, fluff, and breaking clumps is what you’ll need.

-Finally, remember to let them cool off completely before adding to tightly lid jar.
+Finally, remember to let them cool off completely before adding to a tightly lid jar.
 Throw in a bag of moisture absorber as well to make them last longer.

 Recipe for dried Salmon flakes or Salmon furikake